Frank Sivero

 Frank Sivero (born Francesco Lo Giudice; January 6, 1952) is an Italian-American actor.
-He is perhaps best known for playing the roles of Genco Abbandando in Francis Ford Coppola's The Godfather Part II, and Frankie Carbone (based on Angelo Sepe) in Martin Scorsese's Goodfellas.
+He played Genco Abbandando in Francis Ford Coppola's The Godfather Part II, and Frankie Carbone in Martin Scorsese's Goodfellas.

 Early life

-Sivero was born Francesco LoGiudice in Siculiana, Sicily, Italy, and raised in Brooklyn, New York.
+Sivero was born Francesco Lo Giudice in Sicily, Italy.
+His family worked as farmers, and they lived in the town of Siculiana.
+The family moved to Brooklyn, New York, when he was 11 years old.
+Before his career, he studied acting at drama workshops.

 Career

-Sivero, can be seen in The Godfather Part II, as Genco Abbandando.
-He also played Frankie Carbone in Goodfellas.
-He also appeared in The Wedding Singer with Adam Sandler.
+Sivero was noted for his role in the 1974 film The Godfather Part II, directed by Francis Ford Coppola, in which he played Genco Abbandando, the original consigliere to mobster Vito Corleone.
+In 1990, he played Frankie Carbone, based on real-life gangster Angelo Sepe, in Martin Scorsese's film Goodfellas.
+Sivero's filmography also includes the 1998 romantic comedy The Wedding Singer, in which he appeared as the brother-in-law of the title character, Andy.

 The Simpsons lawsuit

 In October 2014, Sivero initiated a $250 million lawsuit against Fox Television Studios.
 The lawsuit alleged that in 1989 Sivero was living next door to writers from The Simpsons and the writers knew he was working on his Goodfellas character.
 It alleged that the writers "were aware that the entire character of 'Frankie Carbone' was created and developed by Sivero, who based this character on his own personality."
 A short time later, a character named Louie began appearing on The Simpsons.
 Louie was described as a mafioso character, second in command to Fat Tony, and similar in appearance and mannerisms to Sivero, and Sivero alleged that his "likeness [was] being infringed in violation of California's publicity rights law."
-The case was dismissed in August 2015, with the judge asserting that the character Louie was a parody of several Mob characters.
+The case was dismissed in August 2015, with the judge asserting that the character Louie was a parody of several mob characters.